-A description of and reference to procedures associated with the following should be included:
+For a marine installation or structure, a description of and reference to procedures associated with the following should be included:

 - The processes for conducting medicals, along with reference to associated standards.
-[Refer to the requirements and associated guidance in sections 36, 37, 38 and 39 of the OHS Regulations and for dive projects, refer to Part 32 of the OHS Regulations] - The processes in place for impairment, including fatigue, injury, illness, medical conditions, alcohol or drugs.
-This should also include any person whose work has a direct effect an approved work or activity and includes appropriate onshore personnel.
+[Refer to the requirements and associated guidance in sections 36, 37, 38 and 39 of the OHS Regulations and for dive projects, refer to Part 32 of the OHS Regulations.] - The processes in place for impairment, including fatigue, injury, illness, medical conditions, alcohol or drugs.
+They should also include any person whose work has a direct effect on approved work or activity, as well as appropriate onshore personnel.
 A reference to the adoption of the Code of Practice for Fatigue Management should be included.
-[Refer to the requirements and associated guidance in sections 36, 37, 38 and 39 of the OHS Regulations]
+[Refer to the requirements and associated guidance in sections 36, 37, 38 and 39 of the OHS Regulations.]